 Many of our vital maintenance and upgrades projects take place over bank holiday weekends.

 But what do we usually get up to?
 What are these engineering works?
-And how do you mean a better railway for you?
+And how do they lead to a better railway for you?

 Here’s a short rundown of some of work we typically get up to during these holidays …